Indian football: How FC Goa topped ISL table and sealed their spot in AFC Champions League

 For the first time in six editions of the Indian Super League, the table-toppers had something substantial to celebrate this season.
 And after forming a distinct identity, entertaining fans all over India with their playing style and setting new domestic records over the course of three seasons, that moment of joy belonged to FC Goa.

-The Gaurs on Wednesday were scripted history by becoming the first Indian club to gain direct entry for the group stages of the AFC Champions League (as we know the tournament now).
+The Gaurs on Wednesday scripted history by becoming the first Indian club to gain direct entry for the group stages of the AFC Champions League (as we know the tournament now).

 Several Indian clubs including Mohun Bagan and East Bengal have made it to the main stage of the Champions League, previously known as the Asian Club Championship, but no Indian club has made it to the competition after it was revamped again in 2012.